 From the technical point of view, this is true.
 Appropriate authoring software generates neat user manuals and online help files with a click of a button.

 The didactical side, however, is much more challenging.
 It’s no coincidence that so many people hate reading manuals and thus fail to use even simple products.
 This happens when a manual doesn’t reflect how users think, and when a manual presumes prior knowledge that users don’t have.

 The know-how of writing plain user assistance that every user can understand is the ability to bridge the gap between the users’ prior knowledge and the knowledge required to use the product.
 User assistance shouldn’t challenge the reader.
 Instead, it should build up confidence, motivate the user to explore the product, and guide the user along the shortest way possible.

 When planning to create new user manuals or online help files, or when reviewing existing technical documentation, you may find the following checklists useful:

-Additionally, we’ve included a number of lists of useful web sites and recommended books.
-This is a collection of the resources that we use ourselves in our daily work as technical writers.
+Additionally, I’ve included a number of lists of useful web sites and recommended books.
+This is a collection of the resources that I use myself in my daily work as a technical writer.

 You can find the links within the navigation area on the left.

-We’ll also be happy to provide individual advice and to design, write, or improve user manuals, online help files, and screencasts for you.
+I’ll also be happy to and to user manuals, online help files, and screencasts for you.